byteneumann/MaximWire/README.md

 This is very simple library to connect DS18B20 temperature sensors and Arduino controllers.

-This fork adds a trivial, generic HAL implementation based on Arduino functions (pinMode, digitalRead) making the library usable with (m)any Arduino controller(s).
+This fork adds two universal HAL implementation making the library usable with (m)any Arduino controller(s):

+* HAL\_Arduino: based on Arduino functions (pinMode, digitalRead, delayMicroseconds).
+* HAL\_AVR: based on AVR Libc functions and direct port access (PINx, PORTx, DDRx, \_delay\_us).

+HAL_AVR can save you some bytes but does less checks.
+Use with caution.

 Getting started
 ---------------